dymurray/apb-blogs/rocketchat-tutorial.md

 ```
 * For information on configuring metadata for your application, see [here](https://github.com/ansibleplaybookbundle/ansible-playbook-bundle/blob/master/docs/developers.md#metadata)

-The important thing to note here are the `parameters`.
-Our rocketchat container image will expect these parameters as environment variables to be used and configured on startup.
+Note the `parameters` section, our Rocket.Chat container image will expect these parameters as environment variables to be used and configured on startup.
 Now that we have defined our APBs parameters, we can reference them as environment variables to be injected into the container from the `deploymentConfig`.
-This will be made obvious in the next section.

 ## Provisioning
-The first thing we want to do is to edit the provision role for the APB.
-Thankfully `apb init` makes this easy by leaving us commented blocks of code we can simply uncomment.
-We want to uncomment the three standard resources that should be created by an APB.
-A `service`, a `deploymentConfig`, and a `route`.
-The first thing we will edit is the `deploymentConfig`.
-Open up `roles/provision-rocketchat-apb/tasks/main.yml` and uncomment the `deploymentConfig` resource and add the needed information to attach a `persistentVolume` to the rocketchat deployment.
-Your `deploymentConfig` should look like the following:
+First, we need to edit the provision role for the APB. `apb init` makes this easy by leaving us commented blocks of code that we can work from.

+We want three standard resources to be created by our APB: a `service`, a `deploymentConfig`, and a `route`.
+Stary by opening up `roles/provision-rocketchat-apb/tasks/main.yml` and uncommenting the `deploymentConfig` resource so necessary information for attaching a `persistentVolume` to the Rocket.Chat deployment.
+Once you're finished editing, your `deploymentConfig` should look like this:

 ```yaml
 - name: create deployment config